Russell Brand: Pre–2023 allegations

 In a 2006 interview, Dannii Minogue said Brand had sexually harassed her after she appeared on his TV show.
 She described him as "a bit of a vile predator", adding: "I certainly don't think he has cured his sex addiction."
 She said that Brand "wouldn't take no for an answer" and "throughout the whole interview he kept making shocking remarks that I can't even repeat".

 In 2007, on Brand's BBC Radio 2 comedy show, he called former Jim'll Fix It host Jimmy Savile and asked to meet him.
 Savile answered that that would only happen if Brand brought along his sister if he had one.
-In response, Brand joked, "I've got a personal assistant [...] and part of her job description is that anyone I demand she greet, meet, massages, she has to do it.
-She's very attractive, Jimmy."
+In response, Brand joked: "I've got a personal assistant [...] and part of her job description is that anyone I demand she greet, meet, massages, she has to do it.
+She's very attractive, Jimmy".
 When he asked Savile what she should wear, Savile replied he would "prefer her to wear nothing".
 The exchange between Brand and Savile was featured in the 2023 Channel 4 Dispatches documentary Russell Brand: In Plain Sight.

-From 2006 to 2008 Brand received five complaints while he was a BBC radio host and presenter of both sexual misconduct and unprofessional workplace behaviour.
+From 2006 to 2008, Brand received two complaints while he was a BBC radio host and presenter of both sexual misconduct and unprofessional workplace behaviour, with a further six complaints received afterwards.

 In 2014, former girlfriend Jordan Martin said Brand had committed sexual assault and physical and emotional abuse during their six-month relationship in 2007.
 She accused Brand of assaulting her at the Lowry Hotel in Salford when he became angry after discovering she had spoken to an ex-boyfriend.

 While filming a programme with Brand in 2018, Katherine Ryan reportedly made remarks to Brand indicating he was a "sexual predator" that were not broadcast.
-She covered these comments on Louis Theroux Interviews (Series 1, Episode 5) which were published in November 2022, stating; "...I informed him to his face, that he was a predator", and; "...this person I believe very strongly, so do a lot of people believe very strongly, it is an open secret, is a perpetrator of sexual assault", however still not naming him, remarking; "It is a litigious minefield".
+She covered these comments on Louis Theroux Interviews (Series 1, Episode 5) which were published in November 2022, stating; "...I informed him to his face, that he was a predator", and; "...this person I believe very strongly, so do a lot of people believe very strongly, it is an open secret, is a perpetrator of sexual assault"; however, still not naming him, she remarked; "It is a litigious minefield".